DJ200148/ECS150-P2/REPORT.md

 To destroy a semaphore, we call `sem_destroy()`, which checks if the semaphore is valid and not being used by any thread.
 If other threads are blocked on the semaphore or if its invalid, `sem_destroy()` will return -1.
 Otherwise, the function will deallocate all memory used by the semaphore.
+This count check helps prevent the user from deleting running threads that are blocked.

 To take a semaphore, we call `sem_down()`.
 This first checks if the semaphore is valid.
 If its not, `sem_down()` will return -1.
 Otherwise, the function will attempt to decrement the semaphore's count.
 If the count is zero, the function will enqueue the calling thread onto the semaphore's waiting queue and block the thread.
-If the count is nonzero, the function will decrement the count.
+If the count is nonzero, the function will decrement the count and allow the thread to continue.

 To release a semaphore, we call `sem_up()`.
 This function first checks if the semaphore is valid.
 If it is not, `sem_up()` will return -1.
 Otherwise, the function increments the semaphore's count and checks if there are any threads waiting on the semaphore.
-If there are, the function dequeues the oldest thread from the semaphore's waiting queue and unblocks it by calling `uthread_unblock()`.
+If there are, the function dequeues the oldest thread from the semaphore's waiting queue and unblocks it by calling `uthread_unblock()` putting the thread on the main ready queue to run on its turn.

 ---
 ## Preemption Implementation